Little Pro on 2016-01-07

 Persistent Organic Pollutants (POPs) are organic chemical substances that persist in the environment, bioaccumulate through the food chain, and pose a risk of causing adverse effects to human health and the environment.

 POPs concentrate in living organisms through a process called bioaccumulation.
 Fish, predatory birds, mammals, and humans are high up the food chain and so absorb the greatest concentrations.

 Specific effects of POPs can include cancer, allergies and hypersensitivity, damage to the central and peripheral nervous systems, reproductive disorders, and disruption of the immune system.
 Some POPs are also considered to be endocrine disrupters, which, by altering the hormonal system, can damage the reproductive and immune systems of exposed individuals as well as their offspring.

-Currently there are 26 chemicals on the List of Persistent Organic Pollutants (POPs) in the Convention (up to May 2015).
+Currently there are over 30 chemicals on the List of Persistent Organic Pollutants (POPs) in the Convention (up to Jul 2019).
 The List consists of three annexes:

 It shall be noted that:

 The Stockholm Convention has a big impact on both chemical industry and other sectors which use certain hazardous substances (for example, flame retardants) in their articles and parts.
 Once a hazardous substance is added to Annex A, it will face a global ban.
 Companies must take measures to eliminate or substitute the hazardous substance in their products.

 Countries that have ratified the Convention usually have their own environmental regulations to eliminate or restrict the production and use of listed Persistent Organic Pollutants (POPs) in their own jurisdictions.
 Companies must refer to those regulations for more detailed requirements.